mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 T ::= Nat | Bool
 ```

-As you can see we don't ave a syntactical construct for declaring type of a function (like we do in Haskell - `T1 → T2`, for instance).
+As you can see we don't have a syntactical construct for declaring type of a function (like we do in Haskell - `T1 → T2`, for instance).
 This is because we're going to apply type inference in order to guess the function type based on the type of the function's argument and body.

-Our programs should belong to the language declared by the following grammar:
+Our programs will belong to the language declared by the following grammar:

 ```
 t ::=